stac-utils/pystac-client/docs/tutorials.rst

 - :tutorial:`GitHub version <cql2-filter.ipynb>`
 - :ref:`Docs version </tutorials/cql2-filter.ipynb>`

-This tutorial gives an introduction to using CQL-JSON filtering in searches to search by arbitrary STAC Item properties.
+This tutorial gives an introduction to using CQL2-JSON filtering in searches to search by arbitrary STAC Item properties.

 Calculating Coverage Percentage of the AOI by an Item